 Courses Offered by the Department

-|AS and A Level Fine Art (AQA)
+A Level Art (Eduqas)

 The course has two components, a coursework component and an exam component.
 The coursework component which is worth 60% of the final mark is then followed by the exam component which is worth 40% of the final mark.
-Both components are totally practical and students are supported in their learning through expert tuition, gallery visits and exposure to the work of other artists.
+Both components are practical but the component 1 has a written element based on studying relevant artists’ work that relates to the practical work.

 A Level Photography (AQA)